Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Operator

 Thank you.
-The next question is from the line of Kartik Sharma from Anant Ratty Institutional Equities.
+The next question is from the line of Kartik Sharma from Anand Rathi Institutional Equities.
 Please go ahead.

 Shweta

-Good morning everyone.
+Good morning, everyone.
 This is Shweta here.
-Sir, taking forward the industry question only number one is where are we in terms of let’s say future order inflows?
-Not next two years, three years.
-But if this MNRE order the 43 GW PPA signings which has been delayed what kind of impact can it have on us and EPC players in general?
+Sir, taking forward the industry question only.
+Number 1 is, where are we in terms of let’s say, future order inflow, not next 2 years, 3 years, but if this MNRE order, the 43 gigawatt PPA signing, which has been delayed, what kind of impact can it have on us and EPC players in general?

 Chandra Kishore Thakur

-Also see our business model now is basically getting from 3, 4 verticals.
-One is the international orders that we’re talking about in domestic markets.
-We are now in a framework with Adani which can give you a better stability in terms of order inflow.
-Then we are expecting reliance to a start bits that will give us the better stability in terms of overall India level.
-If you can say then you are right.
-So out of the 60 gigawatt that was I mean tendered out around 40 gigawatt kind of, you know the contract yet to be signed.
+So see, our business model now is basically — so we’re getting from 3, 4 verticals.
+So one is the international orders that we’re talking about.
+In domestic markets, we are now in a framework with Adani, which can give you a better stability in terms of order inflow.
+Then we are expecting Reliance to start, that will give us the better stability.
+In terms of overall India level, if you can say, then you are right.
+So out of the 60 gigawatt that was, I mean, tendered out, around 40 gigawatt kind of contract yet to be signed.
+So that means the PPA adoption issue or some other issues, the land acquisitions or maybe there are so many policy-related issues.

-So that that means the PPA adoption issue and some other issues the land depositions or maybe there are so many policy related issues.
-So But I’m sure that all those orders with a delay but then soon these are all going to be sorted out.
-It will, it will, it won’t be.
-I mean the pending for last otherwise the government of India programs for achievement of you know the 500 gigawatt would be under trouble.
-So industry is watching and historically if you see this is for the first time that such a large gigawatt level of PPS signing is pending and there has been even cry and the people are pushing trying to solve it as early as possible.
+So — but I’m sure that all those orders with a delay, but then soon, these are all going to be sorted out.
+It won’t be — I mean, pending forever.
+Otherwise, the Government of India programs for achievement of the 500 gigawatts would be under trouble.
+So industry is watching.
+And historically, if you see, this is for the first time that such a large gigawatt level of PPA signing is pending, and there has been a hue and cry and the people are pushing — trying to solve it as early as possible.

 Shweta

-So taking that module Kaizen question forward I really I did not clearly understand how does that module price changes in the module prices affect the international orders.
-Because even if we are transferring the module, even if we are making on a BOS basis the sale prices the rebate has been cancelled on sales and wafers too.
-Correct?
+Correct.
+Sir, taking that module pricing question forward, I really — I did not clearly understand how does that module price — changes in the module prices affect the international orders?
+Because even if we are transferring the modules — even if we are making on a BOS basis, the sale prices — the rebate has been cancelled on sales and wafers too, correct?

 Chandra Kishore Thakur

-Yes.
-So if you see in the value chain the wafer price is basically smaller than the sale price.
-Correct.
-And now the large manufacturers in India when after 1st September 2025 when the DCR components any bits which are going to out from after the 1st of September 25th.
-I mean necessarily you have to follow the LLMC which is you know the domestic models now under this scheme.
-So today we are at silk manufacturing capacity around 125 gigawatt.
-Right.
+No. So you see in the value chain, the wafer price is basically smaller than the cell price, correct?
+And now the large manufacturers in India when after 1st September 2025, when the DCR components, any bids which are going out from after 1st September 2025, I mean, necessarily, you have to follow the ALMC, which is the domestic makes.
+Now under this scheme, so today, our module manufacturing capacity would be around 125 gigawatt, right?
+And the cell would be around 60 gigawatts, something like this, right?
+And in the value chain, the wafers are also coming up.

 Shweta

-We expect l to eng in that case?
+Do we expect LCOEs to inch up in that case?

 Operator

-Sorry to interrupt.
-Sh.
+Sorry to interrupt, Shweta.
 Please rejoin the queue for more questions.
-Thank you.
-The next question is from the line of Bhaviksha from nvaxa.
+The next question is from the line of Bhavik Shah from Invexa.
 Please go ahead.

 Bhavik Shah